sharkymark/coder-hw/README.md

 Coder has a REST API where a user's session token is provided in a header to authenticate the app to the Coder deployment

+## The app

+The app runs as a while loop prompting the user for actions like:
+1. list templates
+1. list workspaces
+1. search workspaces with a filter e.g., `owner:me` or `flask`
+1. list all users
+1. show authenticated user information
+1. list or override environment variable values
+1. Switch Coder deployments
+1. list deployment build information
+1. list health details of the Coder deployment
+1. start or stop a workspace from a list
+1. quit the app

+When the app starts, it checks that environment variables have been entered and does test API calls to retrieve Coder release, # of users, templates and workspaces.

 ## Authentication

 Credential is a session token.
 It is read as environment variable along with the Coder Access URL, API Route and Organization Id which you place in `.zshrc` or `.bashrc` of the host computer running the Docker daemon.